 I’ve taken an interest lately in finding out more about Mozilla.
 I think it all started with reading some of the “How I got started with Mozilla” stories on the Planet Mozilla feed.

 I’ve always been interested in Mozilla’s work.
 It’s not open source applications that they build.
 Most companies now build some tool and open the source code to everyone.
 This is a noble effort on their part but I don’t think that what open source development is about.
 It’s about “Open” before “Source”.
 Having a community-driven open development process is the key here.
 Involve the community in the process designing features, and building them.
 Invite developers to listen in on your meetings.
 It’s a great learning tool for new developers who can learn about what it’s like to work on a team.
 This is what I really admire about Mozilla, the open process.
 I’ll list later in this post some links on where you can see for yourself what I’m talking about.

-Before I talk about all those projects, I want to take a moment to mention the Mozilla manifesto (that I translated to Arabic back in 2009).
+Before I talk about all those projects, I want to take a moment to mention the Mozilla manifesto (which I translated to Arabic back in 2009).
 Take a minute to read it.
-It might seem a high level goal that is not related to daily operations but reading a post about webOS and Mozilla lately, I watched how it's on everyone's mind.
+It might seem a high level goal that is not related to daily operations but reading a post about webOS and Mozilla lately, I watched how it’s on everyone’s mind.
 I think it really helps the mozillians stay focused on keeping the Internet open when they measure their decisions against the manifesto.